Ambrosia ambrosioides, Canyon Ragweed

-Also Called: Ambrosia Bursage, Ambrosia Leaf Bur (or Burr) Ragweed and Big Bursage (Spanish: Chicura).
+Also Called: Ambrosia Bursage, Big Bursage, Canyon Ragweed (Spanish: Chicura).

 Family: Asteraceae, Sunflower Family

-Recorded Range: Canyon Ragweed is relatively rare in the United States occurring in California but mostly in Arizona.
-It is also native to southern Baja California and Mexico.
+Recorded Range: Ambrosia Leaf Bur Ragweed or Canyon Ragweed is relatively rare in the United States occurring in California but mostly in Arizona.
+It is also native to southern Baja California and Mexico (Chihuahua, Durango, Sonora).
 In Arizona, Canyon Ragweed is found in central, southern and western parts of the state.